daormar/debasher/doc/design_doc_resident.md

   is not a failure (the Introduction asks for no false positives when a process is busy).
 Not designed.
-- **Supervising the `Supervisor`.** If the `Supervisor` dies, the nodes keep running, but nobody relaunches a crashed node until the `Supervisor` is relaunched by hand (see the Contract's failure model).
+- **Supervising the `Supervisor`.** If the `Supervisor` dies, the nodes keep running, but nobody relaunches a crashed node, and no FIFO is held, until the `Supervisor` is relaunched by hand (see the Contract's failure model).
 It could be watched and relaunched by a process outside the program, or by the nodes through a heartbeat of its own; either way, what watches it is not watched in turn.
 Not designed.
 - **A signal from a reader that stops for good.** `CLOSE` goes only from a writer to its readers, so a writer cannot tell a reader that stopped for good from one that crashed and will be relaunched (see "The reader-dies